prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ## The graph data model

-The first step prior to data import is conceptualizing a data model.
+The first key step is conceptualizing a data model for the graph.
 This primarily depends on the kinds of questions we're trying to answer.
-In this dataset, each JSON blob contains information about one particular wine, but, conceptually, how are the wines themselves connected to each other?
+In this dataset, each JSON blob contains information about one particular wine, but, conceptually, how are the wines _themselves_ connected to each other?

-Inspecting the JSON blob above, we can see that there is not only a rating and price information, but also location information about each wine (country, province, region, etc.).
-A wine is also tasted by a reviewer, who is a person in the real world with a Twitter handle.
+Inspecting the JSON sample above, we can see that there is not only a rating and price information for each wine, but also location information (country, province, region, etc.).
+Each wine is also tasted by a reviewer, who is a person in the real world with a Twitter handle.

 ### Where graphs really shine

-The reason that graph databases are _really_ useful in the real world is best illustrated with an example.
+The reason that graph databases are _really_ useful in certain situations is best illustrated with an example.
 Imagine you're building a query API for wine enthusiasts that follow wine reviewers on Twitter.
-Suppose these end users are interested the question: "Which wine varieties have been most tasted by my favourite reviewer, Roger Voss, and what countries are those wines from"?
+Suppose these end users are interested the following question:

+> _"Which wine varieties have been most often tasted by my favourite reviewer, Roger Voss, and what countries are those wines from"?_

 This seems like a reasonable enough question.
-But the problem is, the data we have is in the form of individual JSON blobs (as shown above), where each wine reviewer's name and Twitter handle is associated with a *single* wine, and the reviewer's name appears many, many times over the entire dataset.
-A conventional NoSQL data store (like MongoDB) would require an aggregation query [built through a pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) to answer this question, where it would first calculate the number of wines tasted by a person, apply the necessary grouping clauses to gather the wine variety and the country of origin, and finally return the answer.
+But the problem is, our dataset is in the form of individual JSON blobs (as shown above), where each wine reviewer's name and Twitter handle is associated with a *single* wine, and the reviewer's name appears many, many times over the entire dataset.
+A conventional NoSQL data store (like MongoDB) would require an aggregation query [built as a pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) to answer this question, where it would first calculate the number of wines tasted by a person, apply the necessary grouping clauses to gather the wine variety and the country of origin, and finally return the answer.
 Not only is this approach computationally expensive as the dataset gets larger and larger, it's also *exceptionally unintuitive* to us as human beings to reason about.

-Our minds tend to see the real world as a collection of concepts and entities, and graphs, due to their inherent "connected" nature, make it very easy to reason about the data at hand.
+Our human minds tend to see the real world as hierarchies of concepts and entities, and graphs, due to their inherent "connected" nature, make it very easy to reason about the data model that can help us answer a given question.
 With this in mind, the following graph model makes sense.

 ![](/images/neo4j-python-1/data_model.png)